 Do you offer discounts?

 We offer a discount for volunteers who would like to stay for two weeks.
-We also offer discounts and promotions for students.
+We also offer discounts and intern opportunities for students.

 How can I join?

 Scroll down to our Survey Dates to find out about dates and see how many places are left.
-Contact us and we will send you a password to book directly online.
+Contact us and we will send you a password to book your spot directly online.

 Where does my money go towards?

-The money will cover your food and room on-board and a week of sailing.
-Below is a chart that breaks down how we use the money to cover the survey costs.
+Your contribution will cover your food and room on-board and a week of sailing.
+Below is a chart that breaks down how we use each share to cover the survey costs.
 All our surveys contribute to the conservation and protection of biodiversity in the Mediterranean.